Mukta Panda, MD, FRCP-London

 How do medical professionals live as whole people, caring for their own health and heart as they care for others?

 Anxiety, uncertainty, competition, and hopes to succeed in medical school can be overwhelming.
-Add to that our complex, challenging times with COVID-19, civil protests, and economic and political upheaval.
 The desire to do well at any cost is an intrinsic drive that can become dangerous without self-care.
 That's why resilience is so dynamic.
 It's vital to recognize when we are overwhelmed and to stop dwelling on emotions that don't serve us or others.

 Too often we settle for delayed gratification, saying, “When I get through medical school or residency and training 8, 9, 10, or more hours of work every day, I will live my life.”
 However, this is our life and our work is living, so let us name and claim it as such and not make home and work mutually exclusive.
 Let us break down the barriers of our compartments and live a connected and joined life.
 Resiliency ensures a whole life, not a quick fix.